sundaynwoye/integrate-a-wordpress-theme-for-a-client/README.md

 URL of the WordPress site hosted online

 A CSS file of changes made to the theme

-If you are not sure about the best way to host your website online, you can use webhost, as they offer free web hosting for wordpress.org.
-Make sure to selelct 'blog' and 'beginner' when setting up your account.
-However, we are not affiliated with webhost in any way and you are free to use the hosting service of your choice!

 Step 2: Configure access and documentation
 The agency is satisfied with your initial proposal but asks you how to add, edit, and delete chalets from their listings.
 You will need to create: